 Processes like task management, aligning stakeholders, sprinting approval on the client-side and debugging the flaws in project scope require a considerable amount of expertise and time.
 The recommended way is to hire a dedicated project manager to manage the outsourced web development projects.
-This helps you resolve some of the most common outsourcing problems related to offshore team management.
+This helps you resolve some of the most common outsourcing problems related to offshore remote team management.

 6. Outsourcing to Multiple Agencies

 Often businesses juggle their web projects between multiple outsourcing agencies in the wake of saving some pennies.
 However, this often makes their website look cluttered with uneven design elements and patchy code work.

 ‘Consistency is the key to great user experience’ and therefore, it is better to stay committed to a reliable web development outsourcing partner or build a long-term dedicated development team.